G1ukb/Sandbox_v2/SQL/education/SQL.md

 <details>
     <summary style="font-size: 25px;">
         <b>
-              What is SQL
+              What is SQL?
         </b>
     </summary>
 <br>

-SQL (Structured Query Language) is a special language designed to work with databases.
+Structured Query Language is a programming language used to communicate with and manipulate databases.
-Using the SQL database, you can set the structure, organize data sampling. according to some specific criteria, deleting and changing data.
+It is particularly useful in handling structured data, i.e., data incorporating relations among entities and variables.

+SQL provides commands for a variety of tasks, including querying data, creating tables, defining relationships, and ensuring data integrity.

 </details>